Back to top

 Lifestyle Adjustments for Better Sleep

 To enhance the quality of your sleep, it is beneficial to consider various lifestyle modifications that go beyond merely reducing screen time before bed.
-Implementing these changes can significantly improve your nightly rest.
+Implementing these changes can improve your nightly rest.
 Key adjustments to incorporate into your daily routine include:

 • Participating in regular physical activity is highly recommended; however, it is important to avoid vigorous exercise close to bedtime as it may interfere with your ability to fall asleep.

 • Limiting the intake of caffeine and avoiding heavy meals in the evening hours are crucial.
-These substances can disrupt sleep patterns and delay the onset of sleep.
+These can disrupt sleep patterns and delay the onset of sleep.

 By integrating these practices into your lifestyle, you can enjoy a more restful and rejuvenating night’s sleep, which is essential for overall health and well-being.